Japan and America's Costs: Rent

 Before jumping into money talk, I want to go over apartments in general when it comes to renting in Japan versus America.

+Most apartments don't come equipped with many of the items that American apartments have provided to renters.
+Among those items are a stove or oven.
 Apartments also don't come with other items such as refrigerators, washing machines, dryers, dishwashers, and (annoyingly) air conditioners.
-I've even been to a lot of apartments that didn't have lights installed.
-I can't count the number of apartments we visited where it was bare bones nothing.
-Of course, this also means the price might be cheaper for you as the renter.
-It's also nice because you own the items you buy and can therefore take them with you to the next place.
+I've even been to a lot of apartments that didn't have light fixtures put in.
+I can't count the number of apartments we visited where it was bare-bones nothing.

 I know that this is also a possibility in America.
 There are landlords who don't want to provide those items.
 However, while apartment hunting in America, I often found that many apartments included appliances such as stoves and refrigerators.
 Air conditioning, too, of course.
 This meant, as a renter, I didn't need to save excessively to buy those big appliances.

-Japan and America have a similar culture when it comes to providing first month's rent and last month's rent.
-There's also something called "key money" in Japan, which I can best sum up as a non-refundable thank you gift.
-This payment is not a security deposit and you'll never see it again.
+Japan and America have similar cultures when it comes to providing the first month's rent and last month's rent.
 Similar to America, there's also a realtor's fee you have to pay to whatever company helped you find the apartment.

 One-Bedroom Apartments:

 After much research, I found that one-bedroom apartments in America typically average out at around 800 square feet.
 This gives you more space for furniture and appliances.
 The average cost of an apartment is around $1,575.
 America is a large country and, of course, the prices can be significantly higher in some areas and much lower in others.
+The size of the apartment can also play a major factor in cost.

 Overall: